 But with our focus on 'my life', how will the true purpose of life be revealed to us?

 We can go on speculating but we will never discover the true purpose.
 Thus, we will keep spinning our wheels on the road of life, and one day we find that we are no more.
 We spend a life without any purpose or a cause, because we are not privy to this idea that we are here for a purpose.
 If birth has taken place then death is an inseparable part and parcel of this package deal.
 Death means that we are not capable of breathing anymore.
 Guru Ji has summed up the achievements of our lives in these words:

 Man loses his nights sleeping and loses his days in eating.
 Human life is like a jewel, it is lost in exchange for a seashell.
-You do not know the Name of the Lord.
+You do not know the name of God.
 You fool - you shall regret and repent in the end!
-(SGGS:156)
+(Sri Guru Granth Sahib, Ang 156)

 It is only when we hear these words, we realize that life has some purpose.
 Then only it has the potential of a jewel, a sparkling diamond: otherwise life becomes purposeless like a seashell devoid of life and lying scattered along the beach.
 These are the words that Guru Ji is using to awaken us to explore why we are here for.
 When we realize that the life is being dissipated in useless pursuits then only we will do introspection and may be take the next step to find out what the life is for.